Takeaways from Hunter Biden's combative deposition with Republican lawmakers

 The impeachment inquiry has focused on several pieces of evidence as Republicans try to build their case, including emails, text messages and a now-in-dispute laptop.

-One email from a Hunter Biden business associate purportedly proposes a $10 million equity stake in their firm to be held for “the big” guy, who Republicans say is Joe Biden.
+One email from a Hunter Biden business associate proposes a 10% equity stake in their firm to be held for “the big” guy, who Republicans say is Joe Biden.
 It's a message that has become central to the GOP claims of influence peddling, but one that another business associate Rob Walker has testified was all “bull-—-.”

 Hunter Biden testified that he does not recall ever responding to the email.
 “I’m not even sure whether I ever fully read this.”

-Note: This story has been corrected to reflect that an email from a Hunter Biden business associate proposed a 10% equity stake in their firm, not a $10 million equity stake